Chia-Network/chia-docs/docs/03consensus/foliage.md

 * Average block time = 32 per sub-slot, or 600/32 = 18.75 seconds
 * Minimum signage points from current signage point until infusion_iterations is reached = 3 (See [Section 3.5](/docs/03consensus/signage_points_and_infusion_points "Section 3.5: Signage Points and Infusion Points") for more info.)
 * Minimum time for infusion_iterations to be reached (and therefore, minimum time between transaction blocks) = 3 * (600/64) = 28.125 seconds
-* Average signage points until infusion_iterations is reached is slightly less than 3.5 (must wait 3 signage points, plus an average wait of about 50% of the next signage point), or around 3.5 * 9.375 = 28.125 seconds.
+* Average signage points until infusion_iterations is reached is slightly more than 3.5 (must wait 3 signage points, plus an average wait of about 50% of the next signage point), or around 3.5 * 9.375 = 32.8125 seconds.
-* To create a transaction block, infusion_iterations first must be met, and then the next block afterwards will be the transaction block.
-The average time for this to happen is around 52 seconds.
+* To create a transaction block, infusion_iterations first must be met, and then the next block some seconds afterwards will be a transaction block.
+The total average time for this to happen is around 52 seconds.
 * The formal equation is <img src="/img/block-time-calc.png" alt="(1/(e^(0.5)-1)+4)*9.375" width="200"/> or `(1/(e^(0.5)-1)+4)*9.375` which equals 51.95 seconds.

 The time between transaction blocks was deliberately chosen because it comes with several advantages: